PramodKokadwar/TaskAeternityAutomationScript/README.md

 ## start the local webserver
 npm start
-The npm start script will spawn a webserver on port 8080
+The npm start script on port 8080

 You can verify this by opening your browser and navigating to: http://localhost:8080